urbit/docs/using/messaging.md

 ### Subscribing to a Channel in Landscape

-In Landscape, you can always navigate to a channel by opening the menu, or using the shortcut `cmd-k`, then typing `go ~dopzod/urbit-help`.
-However, if you want to see messages in your inbox, you'll need to subscribe.
+In Landscape, you can always navigate to a channel by opening the menu, or using the shortcut `cmd-k`, then typing `go ~host-urbit/channel-name`.
+However, if you want to see messages in your inbox, you'll need to join from the Talk terminal.

-Let's try.
-From the Talk terminal, run:
+Again, that's:

 ```
-;source %inbox ~dopzod/urbit-help
+;join ~dopzod/urbit-help
 ```

 Now, navigate to `localhost/~~/landscape`.
 You should see recent messages under the "Recent" tab, and if you navigate to the "All" tab, you should see your subscription to `~dopzod/urbit-help` under "Chats".